-1. The pipeline must be wholly or partly in England and either:
+the pipeline must be wholly or partly in England and either:

-the pipeline must be more than 800mm in diameter and more than 40km in length, or
+the pipeline must be more than 800mm in diameter and more than 40km in length

 the construction of the pipeline must be likely to have a significant effect on the environment; and

-The pipeline must have a design operating pressure of more than 7 bar gauge; and

-The pipeline must convey gas for supply (directly or indirectly) to at least 50,000 customers, or potential customers, or one or more gas suppliers.
+the pipeline must have a design operating pressure of more than 7 bar gauge and must convey gas for supply (directly or indirectly) to at least 50,000 customers, or potential customers, or one or more gas suppliers.

 Gas transporter pipelines (including new pipelines and diversions) that are less than 800mm in diameter and 40km in length are only considered NSIP developments if the construction is likely to have a significant effect on the environment.
 The Infrastructure Planning (Environmental Impact Assessment) Regulations 2009 (see below) provide a ‘screening’ mechanism to establish whether the proposed works are likely to have a significant effect on the environment.

-In England, works associated with a NSIP may be included within the Development Consent Order (DCO) application to be determined by the Secretary of State for Energy and Climate Change.
+In England, works associated with a NSIP may be included within the Development Consent Order (DCO) application to be determined by the Secretary of State for Business, Energy and Industrial Strategy (BEIS).

 Impact of the Planning Act

 The Planning Act requires pre-application consultation and engagement with affected and interested parties during the development of the project.
-As previously mentioned, in response to these requirements, National Grid has developed an approach26 for developing major infrastructure projects which sets out in a transparent way the stages of project development and when during the process relevant stakeholders are consulted.
-National Grid has developed a generic timeline to illustrate the various stages in the project development process (see table below).
+As previously mentioned, in response to these requirements, we have developed an approach for developing major infrastructure projects which sets out in a transparent way the stages of project development and when during the process relevant stakeholders are consulted.
+We have developed a generic timeline to illustrate the various stages in the project development process (see Table 6).

 This approach includes greater documentation of network analysis, project optioneering, engineering design activity and wider consultation with stakeholders than in previous planning regimes.
 This increases the time required to complete the overall process, but means that stakeholders’ views are incorporated earlier, improving the certainty of the outcome.
 However, this new regime does not affect the actual build time to deliver new infrastructure, which will remain largely unchanged (subject to consent conditions, terrain and weather).

-26 National Grid’s approach for electricity projects is set out in the link below.
-A similar document is being prepared for gas projects.

-http://www.nationalgrid.com/uk/Electricity/UndergroundingConsultation/ApproachToDesignAndRouteingOfNewLines/

-Strategic Optioneering Establish the need case and Up to 6

-identify technical options months

-Develop Strategic Options Up to 6

-Report (SOR) months

-Outline Routing and Siting

-Detailed Routing & Siting

-Development Consent Order (DCO) Application preparation

-DCO Application, Hearings and Decision

-Identify Preferred Route Corridor / Siting Studies
+Table 6 Generic timeline for project developments